UVA-DSI/2017-bootcamp-git-intro/exercises.md

 # Solo work in web browser

 * create an account
+  - keep in mind that this is a public platform
 * create a repository
 * customize a repository
   - strongly recommended